2 eggs separated

 - Form them into balls about 2 inches in diameter, and then flatten them a bit.

 - Pour canola oil to a depth of 1 inch into a medium saucepan and heat the oil.

 - Meanwhile spread some flour on a plate, and in a bowl beat the egg whites until they get frothy (not stiff).

 - When the oil is hot, dip the meatballs in the flour and then in the egg whites.
 Add them to the oil in batches and fry them until golden, 8 to 10 minutes.
-Using a slotted spoon transfer them to paper towels to drain.
+Using a slotted spoon transfer the fritters to paper towels and allow to drain.

-- Arrange them on a platter and serve them with lemon wedges.
+- Arrange on a platter and serve with lemon wedges.

-- Left over leek fritters can be reheated in tomato sauce.
+- Left Leftover fritters can be reheated in tomato sauce.
 Also, the bread crumbs and flour listed in the recipe can be substituted by matzoh meal.